mfkimbell/aws-and-other-cloud-notes/README.md

 * Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it, where as CloudFormation is an automated provisioning engine designed to deploy entire cloud environments via a JSON script.
 * Elastic beanstalk holds your hands a lot more

+## Elastic Beanstalk vs Amplify
+* Amplify is serverless
+* Elastic Beanstalk is more mature (older)
+* Simpler applications are a better fit for Amplify

 ## AWS Cloud9
 * Write, run, and debug code on a cloud IDE
 * Cloud based IDE like VSCode